 Be sure your parents are aware that you are posting these fliers and have them either screen calls that come in for you and/or go along to the babysitting interview with you.

-You may also consider passing out fliers or business cards to parents at local playgrounds or advertising in the weekly bulletin at local churches and houses of worship.
+You might also consider passing out fliers or business cards to parents at local playgrounds.